forrestjgq/lsp/thread/pwpt/pthread3.md

 ```
 Part 3 shows the `alarm_thread` function, the start function for the "alarm server" thread.
 The general structure of `alarm_thread` is very much like the `alarm_thread` in `alarm_mutex.c`.
 The differences are due to the addition of the condition variable.

-If the `alarm_list` is empty, `alarm_mutex.c` could do nothing but sleep anyway, so that main would be able to process a new command.
+[27-32] If the `alarm_list` is empty, `alarm_mutex.c` could do nothing but `sleep` anyway, so that `main` would be able to process a new command.
 The result was that it could not see a new alarm request for at least a full second.
 Now, `alarm_thread` instead waits on the `alarm_cond` condition variable, with no timeout.
 It will "sleep" until you enter a new alarm command, and then main will be able to awaken it immediately.
 Setting `current_alarm` to 0 tells main that `alarm_thread` is idle.
 Remember that `pthread_cond_wait` unlocks the mutex before waiting, and relocks the mutex before returning to the caller.

-The new variable expired is initialized to 0; it will be set to 1 later if the timed condition wait expires.
+[36] The new variable `expired` is initialized to 0; it will be set to 1 later if the timed condition wait expires.
 This makes it a little easier to decide whether to print the current alarm's message at the bottom of the loop.

-If the alarm we've just removed from the list hasn't already expired, then we need to wait for it.
-Because we're using a timed condition wait, which requires a POSIX. lb struct timespec, rather than the simple integer time required by sleep, we convert the expiration time.
-This is easy, because a struct timespec has two members-`tv_sec` is the number of seconds since the Epoch, which is exactly what we already have from the time function, and `tv_nsec` is an additional count of nanoseconds.
+[37-43] If the alarm we've just removed from the list hasn't already expired, then we need to wait for it.
+Because we're using a timed condition wait, which requires a POSIX.1b `struct timespec`, rather than the simple integer time required by `sleep`, we convert the expiration time.
+This is easy, because a `struct timespec` has two members-`tv_sec` is the number of seconds since the Epoch, which is exactly what we already have from the time function, and `tv_nsec` is an additional count of nanoseconds.
 We will just set `tv_nsec` to 0, since we have no need of the greater resolution.

-Record the expiration time in the `current_alarm` variable so that main can determine whether to signal `alarm_cond` when a new alarm is added.
+[44] Record the expiration time in the `current_alarm` variable so that `main` can determine whether to signal `alarm_cond` when a new alarm is added.

-Wait until either the current alarm has expired, or main requests that `alarm_thread` look for a new, earlier alarm.
+[45-54] Wait until either the current alarm has expired, or `main` requests that `alarm_thread` look for a new, earlier alarm.
 Notice that the predicate test is split here, for convenience.
-The expression in the while statement is only half the predicate, detecting that main has changed `current_alarm` by inserting an earlier timer.
-When the timed wait returns etimedout, indicating that the current alarm has expired, we exit the while loop with a break statement at line 49.
+The expression in the `while` statement is only half the predicate, detecting that `main` has changed `current_alarm` by inserting an earlier timer.
+When the timed wait returns `ETIMEDOUT`, indicating that the current alarm has expired, we exit the `while` loop with a `break` statement at line 50.

-If the while loop exited when the current alarm had not expired, main must have asked `alarm_thread` to process an earlier alarm.
+[55-56] If the `while` loop exited when the current alarm had not expired, `main` must have asked `alarm_thread` to process an earlier alarm.
 Make sure the current alarm isn't lost by reinserting it onto the list.

-If we remove from `alarm_list` an alarm that has already expired, just set the expired variable to 1 to ensure that the message is printed.
+[58] If we remove from `alarm_list` an alarm that has already expired, just set the `expired` variable to 1 to ensure that the message is printed.

 ```c
 /** alarm_cond.c part 3 alarm_routine */